7 Steps To Increase Your LinkedIn Profile Visibility

 Many of us tend to avoid this section or they list their actual hobbies.
 Hiring managers and recruiters could think less about your side interests.
 Rather we should utilize this space to optimize as well.

-Our sales professional could write something like: Attending Sales Conferences, Studying Account Management Techniques, Reading Sales Literature, remember that the way one appears in search can generally change over time.
+Our sales professional could write something like Attending Sales Conferences, Studying Account Management Techniques, or Reading Sales Literature, remember that the way one appears in search can generally change over time.
 LinkedIn may decide to focus more on your skills instead of your titles for example to rank profiles.
 We always want to stay up on the trends and do some testing on our end.

 6) Get endorsed